 Commitment to Transparency

-We also engage in and support the work being done to fight corruption by supporting international frameworks such as the Extractive Industries Transparency Initiative (EITI).
+We also engage in and support the work being done to fight financial corruption by supporting relevant international frameworks such as the Extractive Industries Transparency Initiative (EITI).
 We participate in the EITI through our ICMM membership.